FIWARE/mintaka/doc/CONTRIBUTING.md

 * minor - the PR contains a new feature/improvement
 * major - the PR contains a breaking change

-The changes will automatically be released after the PR was merged.
+The PRs enforce squash merge.
+Please provide a proper description on your squash, it will be used for release notes.

+## Vulnerabilities

+Please report vulnerabilities as [bugs](#bug) or send an email to the authors as mentioned in the [project-file](/pom.xml#L50).

 ## Bugs & Enhancements